dosbox-staging/dosbox-staging/BUILD.md

 3. If the build fails with errors from the compiler (gcc/clang/msvc) or linker, then please open a new issue.

-4. If Meson reports a problem with a subpackage, try resetting it with `meson subprojects update --reset name-of-subpackage`.
+4. If Meson reports a problem with a sub-package, try resetting it with `meson subprojects update --reset name-of-subpackage`.
 For example, to reset FluidSynth: `meson subprojects update --reset fluidsynth`.